cpoff/hugo3/content/posts/cleaning-fees-are-a-scam.md

 ---
 layout: post
-title:  "Cleaning fees are some bullshit"
+title: Cleaning fees are some bullshit
-description:  "After trying to book an Airbnb-type room in Phoenix for Saturday night, I discovered the quoted price was not accurate."
+description: After trying to book an Airbnb-type room in Phoenix for this Saturday night, I discovered the quoted price was anything but accurate.
+Shady practices seem to be pretty common tho.
 author: Curt Poff
-date:   2019-01-24T22:47:13-07:00
+date: 2019-01-25 05:47:13 +0000
-categories: ["vacation", "travel"]
+categories:
+- vacation
+- travel
-tags: ["Phoenix","shenanigans"]
+tags:
+- Phoenix
+- shenanigans

 ---
 After trying to book an Airbnb-type room in Phoenix for this Saturday night, I discovered the quoted price was anything but accurate.
 Shady practices seem to be pretty common tho.

 <!--more-->